RockefellerArchiveCenter/deaccession-policy/index.md

    The process by which an archives, museum, or library permanently removes accessioned materials from its holdings[^1].

-## When Deaccessioning occurs:
+## When Deaccessioning Occurs
    A deaccession can consist an entire accession, or a portion thereof.
    Any archival materials deaccessioned on the initiation of the RAC must undergo reappraisal in accordance with the RAC’s [Reappraisal Policy](https://docs.rockarch.org/reappraisal-policy/).
    A donor/depositor organization or individual may also request the deaccession of materials from the RAC holdings.

-## Disposition Options for Deaccessioned Records:
+## Disposition Options for Deaccessioned Records

 * __Return to Donor or Depositor:__
         During the deaccession process a Donor/Depositor will be contacted.
 If the Donor/Depositor would like the